dzackgarza/Notes/Talks/Math Subject GRE/Slides.md

 - Drill *a lot* of problems
   - Seriously, a lot.
   - *Seriously.*
-- Memorize formulas and definitions
+- Should memorize formulas and definitions
+  - No time to rederive!
 - Save actual exams as diagnostic tools

 <!-- slide vertical=true -->